agroce/rb_tree_demo/blogpost.md

 ## Just Fuzz it More

 Alternatively, before turning to mutant investigation, you can just fuzz the code more aggressively.
 Our mutant sample suggests there won't be _many_ outstanding bugs, but perhaps there are a few.
 Five minutes is not that extreme a fuzzing regimen; people expect to run AFL for days.
 If we were really testing the red-black tree as a critical piece of code, we probably wouldn't give up after five minutes.
 Which fuzzer would be best for this?
 It's hard to know for sure, but one reasonable approach would be to first use libFuzzer to generate a large corpus of tests to seed fuzzing, that achieve high coverage on the un-mutated red-black tree.
 Then, we can run a longer fuzzing run on each mutant, using the seeds to make sure we're not spending most of the time just "learning" the red-black tree API.
+So, after generating a corpus on the original code for an hour, we run libFuzzer, starting from that corpus, for ten minutes.
+How many additional mutants does this kill?

 ## Further Reading